-Breadboard & Lab parts available for purchase at lab (~\$16 on your U-card)
+Breadboard & Lab parts available for purchase at lab (~\$20 on your U-card)

-Prerequisites: MATH 2250 and PHYCS 2210, PHYCS 2220 is strongly recommended
+Prerequisites: MATH 2250 and PHYCS 2220

 Introduction:

 In case you haven't noticed, you're surrounded by electrical and electronic devices.
 Electrical motion, measurement and control are powerful and cheap, so they're used everywhere and are part of every technical career, including yours.
 Maybe you can find a job where other people make all the decisions concerning wiring, power distribution, electric motors, communications systems, instrumentation, and control; but do you really want that?
 Do you really want to be the clueless one?